-(i) Services are authorized by the OHCA or its designated agent using independent medical judgement to perform the review of prior authorization requests to determine whether the request meets medical necessity criteria.
+(i) Services are authorized by the OHCA or its designated agent using independent medical judgement judgment to perform the review of prior authorization requests to determine whether the request meets medical necessity criteria.
 If services are authorized, a treatment course of one to six months will be authorized.
-The authorization of services is based upon six levels of care for children and five levels of care for adults.
+The authorization of services is based upon six seven levels of care for children and five six levels of care for adults.
 The numerically based levels of care are designed to reflect the member's acuity as each level of care, in ascending order.
-Additional levels of care are known as Exceptional Case, 0-36 months, ICF/MR, and RBMS.
+Additional levels of care are known as Exceptional Case, 0-36 months, ICF/MR, Recovery Maintenance/Relapse Prevention, and RBMS.